-- market base salary, total cash compensation and total direct compensation data and analysis prepared by its external compensation consultant; - · total cash compensation to be paid for the current fiscal year if annual cash incentive awards are achieved and paid at target; - · prior fiscal year target equity values; and - total direct compensation for the current fiscal year, assuming equity awards at target.
+- market base salary, total cash compensation and total direct compensation data and analysis prepared by its independent external compensation consultant; - total cash compensation to be paid for the fiscal year if annual cash incentive awards are achieved and paid at target; - · prior fiscal year target equity values; and - total direct compensation for the fiscal year, assuming equity awards at target.

-Additionally, the Committee obtains compensation recommendations from our Chairman and CEO, Vice President, Human Resources and Managing Director, HR and Total Rewards that reflect individual performance; corporate, division and/or plant performance, as applicable; tenure in the position; and outside market factors, including general economic conditions.
-Neither the Chairman and CEO nor the Vice President, Human Resources provide input or recommendations with respect to his or her own compensation.
-The Chair of the Committee is also responsible for coordinating a performance evaluation for the Chairman and CEO based on feedback from all non-employee directors in connection with the ratification of the Chairman and CEO's compensation by the Board.
-Information on the compensation of our named executive officers is found under "Executive Compensation" beginning on page 31.
-Also, at the beginning of each fiscal year, the Committee certifies the achievement of performance goals previously established by the Committee at the beginning of the prior fiscal year for annual cash incentive awards and performance goals previously established by the Committee at the beginning of the performance period for performance share awards and approves resulting payouts, if any.
+Additionally, the Committee obtains executive compensation recommendations from our Chairman, CEO, Vice President, Human Resources and Managing Director, HR and Total Rewards that reflect individual performance; corporate, division and/or plant performance, as applicable; tenure in the position; comparison to market; level of professional experience; duties and responsibilities; internal pay comparisons; and outside market factors, including general economic conditions.
+None of the Chairman, CEO nor the Vice President, Human Resources provide input or recommendations with respect to his or her own compensation.
+The Chair of the Committee is also responsible for coordinating a performance evaluation for the CEO based on feedback from all non-employee directors in connection with the ratification of the CEO's compensation by the Board.
+Information on the compensation of our named executive officers is found under "Executive Compensation" beginning on page 33.
+Also, at the beginning of each fiscal year, the Committee certifies the achievement of performance goals previously established by the Committee at the beginning of the prior fiscal year for annual cash incentive awards and approves resulting payouts, if any.

-The Compensation & Human Resources Committee retained Towers Watson to assist in the design and review of our executive compensation program during fiscal 2015.
-Additional information regarding the role of Towers Watson during fiscal 2015 is found under "Compensation Discussion and Analysis-Role of the External Compensation Consultant" on page 34.
-From time to time, the Committee also has engaged Towers Watson to perform other compensation consulting services, which in fiscal 2015 included a review of non-employee director compensation.
-In fiscal 2015, Towers Watson did not provide any services to our Company other than those for which it had been retained by the Committee.
-For the services performed for our Company in fiscal 2015, the Committee assessed the independence of Towers Watson pursuant to SEC and NYSE rules and concluded that the work of Towers Watson did not raise any conflicts of interest.
-Representatives from Towers Watson attended meetings of the Committee to act as a resource to the Committee in carrying out its responsibilities.
-In January 2016, Towers Watson merged with Willis Group Holdings and is now known as Willis Towers Watson.
-The Committee, through its Chair, can request an independent meeting with representatives from our external compensation consultant at any time.
+The Compensation & Human Resources Committee retained Willis Towers Watson to assist in the design and review of our executive compensation program during fiscal 2016.
+Additional information regarding the role of Willis Towers Watson during fiscal 2016 is found under "Compensation Discussion"

+and Analysis-Role of the Independent External Compensation Consultant" beginning on page 36.
+From time to time, the Committee also has engaged Willis Towers Watson to perform other compensation consulting services, which in fiscal 2016 included a review of non-employee director compensation and a review of chief executive officer and executive chairman of the board compensation in connection with the transitions of Mr. Hoffman to executive Chairman of the Board and Mr. Olson to Chief Executive Officer beginning in fiscal 2017.
+Additional information regarding these transitions is found under "Compensation Discussion and Analysis-Compensation Decisions Relating to Fiscal 2017 CEO Transition" on page 39.
+For the services performed for our Company in fiscal 2016, the Committee assessed the independence of Willis Towers Watson pursuant to SEC and NYSE rules and concluded that the work of Willis Towers Watson did not raise any conflicts of interest.
+Representatives from Willis Towers Watson attended meetings of the Committee to act as a resource to the Committee in carrying out its responsibilities.
+The Committee, through its Chair, can request an independent meeting with representatives from our independent external compensation consultant at any time.
 The Committee also has the authority to obtain advice and assistance from external legal, accounting or other advisers.